box/boxcli/docs/files.md

       --fields=<value>             Comma separated list of fields to show --json                       Output formatted JSON
       --no-color                   Turn off colors for logging
-      --[no-]overwrite             Overwrite a file if it already exists --save-as=<value>            The filename used when saving the file --save-to-file-path=<value>  Override default file path to save report --version=<value>            File version ID of the specific file version to download
+      --[no-]overwrite             Overwrite a file if it already exists (prevents overwrite prompt) --save-as=<value>            The filename used when saving the file --save-to-file-path=<value>  Override default file path to save report --version=<value>            File version ID of the specific file version to download